crowdsecurity/cs-wordpress-bouncer/readme.txt

 = 1.1 =
 With this release, you can enable debug log without throwing error on browser as there are now two separate configurations.

-== CrowdSec ==

-You can:

-1. Block aggressive IPs
-2. Display a captcha for less aggressive IPs

-Get more info on the [CrowdSec official website](https://crowdsec.net).